horriedhenry/CPP/oop/notes.md

 ### Access Modifiers

+Access modifiers control the visibility (accessibility) of class members (variables and functions).
+There are three main access specifiers in C++.

 - `private :` data / attributes  & methods / functions  accessible inside class.
 By default all the attributes and methods of a class are private.

 - `public :` data & methods accessible for everyone.

 - `protected :` data & methods accessible inside class & to it's derived class (inheritance).

+When you declare a data member (like a variable or method) as private in a class, it can only be used or accessed directly inside the class’s own member functions — not from outside the class, not even by objects of that class, and not by derived (child) classes.

+"Only accessible within the class" means that the variable or function can be directly accessed only by other functions that are part of the same class definition.

 ### getter & setter